anfraz7/anfraz7.github.io/_pages/06-recommendation-letters.md

 Most graduate school applications ask for three letters of recommendation.
 In most cases you will use the same three letter writers for all school applications, and those letter writers can submit the exact same letter to all schools you apply for.
 I recommend asking for letters far in advance of your first deadline, even if you don’t have a complete list of where you’re applying—I secured my letter writers before the fall semester started.

-# Identifying Letter Writers
+# identifying letter writers

-### Who should write me a recommendation letter?
+### who should write me a recommendation letter?

 Here is how I go about choosing letter writers.
 There is no one right way to go about it, and the rules are easily broken.
 For example, a professor with whom you have a great connection from office hours is better than a PHYS 332 professor you don’t know very well.
 The most important rule is to choose people who will write you _strong_ letters of recommendation.